stefan-lipp/athlety/README.md

-# athlety
+# Athlety

-Athletics iOS application for athletes and coaches
+Athlety is an iOS application for track & field athletes and coaches in Germany.